 Speak was created in response to a hateful instagram account made by students at Albany High School.
-The account was discovered in March of 2017, and consisted of racist and sexist pictures targeting students at the school.
+The account was discovered in March of 2017, and consisted of racist and sexist pictures targeting female students of color.
 This event shook the high school community to the core, leading to much justified pain and anger.
 Through that devastation, a group of determined and upset students gathered, ready to take action.
-From this group of students emerged an influential social justice group; Speak.
+From this group of students emerged an influential social justice group: Speak.

-The sentiment of this group was powerful and clear; change from the students for the students.
-A cultural change within Albany schools needed to be made, and the only people who could truly make that happen were young people.
-Students needed to hold peers accountable for hateful remarks.
-Students needed to invest in an inclusive and safe community for everyone.
-We knew that the task of changing a school culture was no small one.
-However, we knew where we wanted to start.
+The sentiment of our group was powerful and clear: change from the students for the students.
+A cultural shift within Albany schools needed to be made, and the only people who could truly make that happen were young people.
+As students, we needed to hold our peers accountable for hateful remarks.
+We needed to invest in an inclusive and safe community for everyone.
+We knew that the task of changing our school culture was no small one.
+However, we knew where to start.

 By the end of the 2016-17 school year we had written a pilot lesson (see lesson description page) and presented to 11 elementary school classrooms.
 The goal was to teach third through fifth graders about concepts of empathy and respect through education about prejudice and discrimination.
 We knew that working with younger students who were open and ready to learn would shape our future world to be a more fair and equitable one.
 These presentations were effective and inspiring for everyone involved.
 Having existed for only 8 short weeks, our group ended the school year with a clear vision of what we wanted to do, and the knowledge that we had the power to do it.